priyalviroja/security-paradox/src/epiphanies/trust-as-a-control-surface.md

 They didn't ask "How do we remove all trust?"
 They asked "Where should we place trust boundaries, and how do we make them visible?"

-And here's what I learned: **Trust is not the opposite of security.
+**The pattern: Trust is not the opposite of security.
 Trust is a control surface.**
 </div>

 <div class="section-divider"></div>